cristiean/Hello_World/README.md

 ## Curriculum
 - What is the Web?
 Basic understanding of HTTP
-- Wrigint a personal site with HTML
+- Writing a website with HTML
 - Keeping software on the Web with GitHub
 - Hello, world! with Python, in the terminal
 - Solving simple problems with Python (also, maybe an introduction to HackerRank, ProjectEuler, etc.)